janusvr/janus-server/Plugin Documentation.md

     * roomId - The id of the room the client is in.

     * send() - A function to send data to the user's client.

+* _roomEmit() - A function to send data to everyone in the user's current room.

 Now, when a client sends